PrestaShop/open-source/content/legal/_index.md

 PrestaShop accepts no liability for the websites to which these links lead as it has no control over the various third party websites.

-Websites linking to pages on our Website may not reproduce its pages in any way.

 **5. Personal data.**